darknoon/cocoascript-class/README.md

 # cocoascript-class
 Lets you create real ObjC classes in cocoascript so you can implement delegates, subclass builtin types, etc

+## Installation

+In your plugin, assuming you're already using an ES6 build toolchain and either `npm` or `yarn`

+`npm install --save cocoascript-class` or `yarn add cocoascript-class`

 ## Usage